Maimai (video game series): Maimai NET

 Maimai NET (now Maimai DX NET) is Maimais website for players to access their account.
 To enable these services, a Sega ID or other IC card with play data has to be linked.

-In earlier versions (pre-DX), if the game cabinet had a camera installed, players could record one of their played songs and access them on the MaimaiNET website, which could then be downloaded and posted to sites like niconico and YouTube.
+In earlier versions (pre-DX), if the game cabinet had a camera installed, players could record and upload one of their played songs (only one recording can be uploaded per session) and access them on the Maimai NET website, which could then be downloaded and posted to sites like Niconico and YouTube.
+In DX versions, if the game cabinet has a static camera installed, players could upload commemorative pictures (only one image can be uploaded per session) and access them on the maimai DX NET website.